 “Afterdrop” is common after swimming in cold water; you get out and feel fine, and then you start to get colder, sometimes growing faint, shivering violently and feeling unwell.

-But as you start to warm up, this process reverses: blood starts to recirculate in your extremities and peripheral blood vessels, cooling as it travels.
+But when you exit the water, the cooling process does not stop straight away.
+Even dry on the banks, this cold layer of skin and muscle continues to cool your core.
 You can lose up to 4.5°C from your core temperature (according to Golden and Tipton, Essentials of Sea Survival), bringing on shivering, hypothermia, or feeling faint and unwell.

 With help from Dr Mark Harper and Heather Massey from the Extreme Environments Laboratory at the University of Portsmouth